syncfusion-content/maui-docs/MAUI/TreeView/getting-started.md

 ## Defining a template to expander and content view

 By defining the ExpanderTemplate and ItemTemplate properties, a custom user interface (UI) can be created to display the data items for both expander and content view.
-It is applicable for both Unbound mode and Bound mode data items.
+It is applicable for both the Unbound and Bound mode data items.

 N> By default, the binding context for each tree view item will be the data model object for Bound Mode and `TreeViewNode` for Unbound Mode.
 However, you can change the binding context for tree view items in Bound Mode as  `TreeViewNode` by defining the  `ItemTemplateContextType` enumeration to `Node`, which is applicable for both `ExpanderTemplate` and `ItemTemplate` properties.